ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    residual_blocks is empty, then it is assumed to be equal to the vector containing all the parameter blocks.

+.. member:: bool Problem::EvaluateOptions::apply_loss_function

+   Even though the residual blocks in the problem may contain loss functions, setting apply_loss_function to false will turn off the application of the loss function to the output of the cost function.
+This is of use for example if the user wishes to analyse the solution quality by studying the distribution of residuals before and after the solve.

+.. member:: int Problem::EvaluateOptions::num_threads

+   Number of threads to use.
+(Requires OpenMP).

 ``rotation.h``
 ==============